Umbra Institute Program

-Lourdes University students have the opportunity to take 6 transferable credits at Umbra Institute in Perugia, Italy during 5 weeks in Summer 2018 from May 25 – June 22, 2018.
+Lourdes University students have the opportunity to take up to 6 transferable credits at Umbra Institute in Perugia, Italy during spring semester.

 - Fulfills Lourdes University Enduring Question requirement and a general education course requirement

 - A Lourdes University faculty member will accompany the group

 - Opportunity to visit Florence and other Italian towns

 - Small class sizes-taught in English

 - Meet students from both Italy and all regions of the United States

 An Italian study abroad experience

 During the spring semester, Joyce Litten, Ed.D., Associate Professor of Social Work, teaches SWK 399: What is Social Justice and the Common Good?
 That includes a two week stay at the Umbra Institute in Perugia, Italy.
 During the five-week enduring question course, Dr. Litten and the students examine individual and collective social responsibility in the creation of just systems of service.
 Drawing on differing disciplines and perspectives, the course explored the notion of the common good with a principal focus on whether and how commitment to the common good is compatible with respect for cultural and religious differences with justice in social life.